martinmoene/variant-lite/README.md

 variant: Allows to move-emplace elements from intializer-list based on type (C++11)
 variant: Allows to copy-emplace elements from intializer-list based on index (C++11)
 variant: Allows to move-emplace elements from intializer-list based on index (C++11)
-variant: Allows to obtain the index of the current type
-variant: Allows to inspect if variant is "valueless by exception"
 variant: Allows to swap variants (member)
 variant: Allows to visit contents (non-standard: always returning variant)
 variant: Allows to check for content by type